The medical information in this review was provided by our in-house dentist Dr. Gemma Wheeler.

 The instructions are clear and well laid out.
 These are printed guides and you are linked off to a video that also demonstrates the process.

-The kit and the documentation give the impression that these veneers are worth every dollar you are spending on them.
+The kit and the documentation give the impression that these veneers are worth every pound you are spending on them.

 I cannot fault the documentation, it made everything simple.